IamJackReed/JackReed/_posts/2017-08-14-software-development-not-just-about-developing-software.md

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">As always, thanks for making it this far.
 If you have read this and found any of it useful at all, or know someone that might?
 Then feel free to share.

 <span style="color:#00000; font-family: 'open sans'; font-size: 1em; font-size: 20px; font-weight: 200; hyphens: none;">Do you agree with any of it?
-Do you have any of your own tips, or experiences with deliverying better software solutions?
+Do you have any of your own tips, or experiences with delivering better software solutions?
 Share your thoughts, let me know in the comments below.